-Lake Technical College must comply with subpoenas from a court of competent jurisdiction for the production of student records.
+LTC must comply with subpoenas from a court of competent jurisdiction for the production of student records.
 The production of these records must be accomplished in a lawful and timely manner.
 If a student or parent of a dependent student objects to the release of subpoenaed records, an objection to a subpoena for non-party production must be filed or a protective order must be obtained from a court of competent jurisdiction.
-After school receipt of proper notification, the subpoenaed records will be produced as demanded on the 10th working day following the service of the subpoena if an injunction is not granted.